Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

-Nonetheless, the above methods cannot be directly applied to construct confidence intervals for $\PN$.
-The above methods entail $N^{1/2}$-consistent and asymptotically normal estimators of the lower and upper bounds.
-However, the bounds are complicated functionals of the observed data distribution, and their estimation is challenging.
-In principle, one can first estimate the nuisance parameters and functions including $\Pr(Y=1 \mid X=1)$, $\Pr(Y=1\mid X=1,V)$, and $\Pr(Y=1\mid X=0,V)$ for \eqref{bound:sharp}, and then obtain the estimators of bounds by plugging in these nuisance estimators.
-However, the bounds involve the evaluation of maximum functions, which renders the bounds non-smooth and thus the plug-in estimators not asymptotically normal.
-In addition, efficient estimators of the bounds are preferred for constructing narrower confidence intervals; however, the corresponding semiparametric efficiency theory is not clear.
-In the following, we propose a feasible approach for efficiently estimating the bounds and quantifying the estimation uncertainty, which paves the way for constructing confidence intervals for $\PN$.
+Nonetheless, these confidence intervals entail $N^{1/2}$-consistent and asymptotically normal estimators of $L$ and $U$.
+However, the bounds are non-smooth functionals of the observed data distribution, and their estimation is challenging.
+Standard plug-in estimators are generally not asymptotically normal.
+In addition, efficient estimation of the bounds is desirable for constructing narrower confidence intervals, but the corresponding semiparametric efficiency theory is not clear.
+In the following, we propose a feasible approach for efficiently estimating the bounds, which paves the way for constructing confidence intervals for $\PN$.